 There’s a lot of great restaurant options in Whistler but we didn’t love our meals at the BrewHouse, though the view of the Olympic Park was nice.
 Our biggest tip for eating in British Columbia is to enjoy lots of salmon if you like seafood, because the wild Pacific salmon is excellent in this region!

 Drive from Whistler to Pemberton

 North of Whistler, drive to Pemberton and beyond.
 We drove through a tiny native American town just outside Pemberton that felt like another country from the rest of Canada.
 We even came across a small rodeo ground, which was incredibly picturesque.
 We’ve seen many of the most gorgeous landscapes around the world like the Greek islands, Swiss Alps, west coast of Ireland, Great Barrier Reef, amazing southeast Asian islands like Malaysian Borneo and Ko Samui Thailand and driven around the Colorado Rockies and Florida keys, and the beauty of driving along Highway 99 north of Vancouver rivals anything else we’ve ever seen in pristine beauty!

 Olympics in Whistler

 Alex loves watching the Olympic Games (especially as a kid), and has now visited 15 summer Olympic cities and 3 winter Olympic cities, and Whistler played host to the skiing competitions in 2010 Vancouver Winter Olympics.
 He always enjoys making it to a new Olympic Park and grabbing a thumbs up photo with the Olympic rings.

-Have you visited British Columbia?
+Have you taken a British Columbia road trip?
 Would you recommend Victoria Island or Whistler Mountain if you could only choose one?